Candidate to be re-elected

 and enhance NCF's services.

 Chris joined NCF's Board in the spring of 2001.
-He was elected as NCF's President and Chairman of the Board by his fellow Directors in April of 2001 and continued to serve in this position until the present.
+He was elected as NCF's President and Chairman of the Board by his fellow Directors in April of 2001 and has continuously served in this position until the present

-Cope has been a member of both the Executive and Audit Committees since being appointed President, and in 2002, 2003 and 2005 he was NCF's AGM Chair.
+Cope has been a member of both the Executive and Audit Committees since being appointed President, and in 2002 and 2003 he was NCF's AGM Chair.

 |Skills to contribute||